Kelly Rubey

 - Awards

-Prior to joining Notre Dame, Kelly held several roles in the private sector.
-Most recently, she was a Client Executive at IBM where she led global client teams supporting multinational clients on digital business transformation.
-This experience informs her approach to leveraging business as a force for good and equipping the next generation of leaders to drive meaningful change.
+Before joining Notre Dame, Kelly held several roles in the private sector.
+Most recently, she was a Client Executive at IBM, leading global teams supporting multinational clients.
+This experience informs her approach to harnessing the tools of business as a force for good and equipping the next generation of leaders to drive meaningful change.